Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-I. Acute polyneuropathy mainly with motor manifestations and variable sensory and vegetative disorders.
+I. Acute polyneuropathy mainly with motor manifestations and variable sensory and autonomic disorders.

 - Acute sensory neuropathy syndrome.

-- Some forms of toxic polyneuropathy (thallium, trorthocresil phosphate).
+- Some forms of toxic polyneuropathy (thallium, triorthocresyl phosphate).

-- "Tick-paralysis" is an ascending flaccid paralysis caused by a tick bite, a carrier of a viral, bacterial or rickettsial infection.
+- "Tick paralysis" is an ascending flaccid paralysis caused by the bite of a tick that carries a viral, bacterial or rickettsial infection.

 II.
 Subacute polyneuropathy with sensorimotor manifestations.